johnbender/bebop/README.markdown

 Bebop
 =====

 Bebop is small Sinatra/Monk extension for DRY resource based routing.
-It provides targeted filters, path helpers, nested resources, printable routing information, and familiar actions methods like new, show, destroy, update, and index.
+It provides targeted filters, path helpers, nested resources, printable routing information, and familiar action methods like new, show, destroy, update, and index.

 The name comes from its happy partnering with the [Monk](http://monkrb.com) glue framework, as Thelonius Monk is considered to be the father of bebop.